 (Optional) Make Different Tables For Different Rooms

-For example, if you have a home office, use the habit tracking board for things that you can do in there.
-Usually, they are computer-related activities like writing, coding, designing, etc. You can even use the habit tracking whiteboard to track your side projects.
+For example, if you have a home office, use the habit tracker board for things that you can do in there.
+Usually, they are computer-related activities like writing, coding, designing, etc. You can even use the habit tracker whiteboard to track your side projects.

 End of Method 1

-And, that’s pretty much it for the “Habit Tracking Table” mood booster method.
+And, that’s pretty much it for the “Habit Tracker Table” mood booster method.
 There are still 2 whiteboard mood boosters.
 Thank you again for sticking with me this far.
 Let’s move on.

 You might have heard of the gratitude journal concept.
 Yes, it’s kind of…uh…Oprah.
 But gratitude journals have been scientifically-proven to act as mood boosters.
 Just Google around and you’ll see multiple research studies in reputable journals.